drestrepoj06/CGI-COP-WUR/README.md

 - [ ] John: fix the moving trains, cancel old icons based on current timestamp.
 - [ ] merge Popup from Falco.
 - [ ] merge random train crasher from Máté and change train health status from TRUE to FALSE in Tile38 database. then write FIELD accident_location.
-- [ ] Xiaolu: create another separate file triggered by ingestion.py to send all rail way MultiPolygon to Tile38 database.
+- [x] Xiaolu: send all rail way MultiPolygon to Tile38 database.

 <div align="center">